JLanda91/dominion-setup-counter/README.md

 - Ferryman: add an *unused* kingdom card costing 3 or 4.
 This is *not* added to the supply.
 - Riverboat: add an *unused* kingdom card of Action but not Duration type costing 5.
 This is *not* added to the supply.

-You might wonder why there is no Action or Duration in this list.
-This is completely taken caren of by the next equivalence class property.

 Secondly, the Extra Setup phase requires to pick some extra cards which could trigger more special setup behavior.
 We therefore create a Venn Diagram and divide the cards into regions, each uniquely determined by which special setup cards they can possibly be chosen.
-There are 7 predicates determining a region.
-For a total of 2^7 = 128 possible regions.
-However only a few of them actually contain the cards.
-We can encode the region by setting 7 bits in a number to 0 or 1, each corresponding to the predicate outcome.
+There are 6 predicates determining a region.
+For a total of 2^6 = 64 possible regions.
+However, only 15 of them actually contain the cards.
+We can encode the region by setting 6 bits in a number to 0 or 1, each corresponding to the predicate outcome.
 Denote this as the **Venn Diagram Region Mask (VDRM)**.

-These two properties, **Effective Type** and **VDRM** will uniquely determine an equivalence class.
+These two labels, **Effective Type** and **VDRM** will uniquely determine an equivalence class.
 The equivalence class has a size, denoting how many of the 498 cards belong to that equivalence class.
+The equivalence class also has an amount not greater than the size, denoting the number of action or treasure cards.
+This is needed for the Landscape Phase.

 ### Landscape Phase
 We choose not more than two cards from the joint set of Events, Landmarks, Projects, Ways and Traits.
 This would be an